 Yes - team drinks every couple of weeks and the interns were always keen to get involved with social stuff.

+Fine - Edinburgh prices are Edinburgh prices.
 The firm helps with rent if you need to relocate, however.
 This is a great advantage of the internship.

+Depends if you like Edinburgh nightlife.
 A lot of great bars near the office.

 I don't know to be honest.
 I am sure I heard of sports teams but over a summer internship, it wasn't something I planned on getting involved in.

 Internship (1-4 Months)

 8th October 2019